 MIC in Progress Notes

-At Rula, you have the opportunity to choose from a Progress Note template or a SOAP note template to document treatment.
-Regardless of which template you select, completed measurement surveys will be integrated into the note and can be seen in the “Measures” section of the note.
+At Rula, you will use a Progress Note template to document treatment.
+Completed measurement surveys will be integrated into the note and can be seen in the “Measures” section of the note.

 Several past surveys are visible as well for comparison (the baseline survey and—if applicable—the most recent previous survey).
 This means up to three surveys may be present (Baseline, Previous session, This session).
 Scores are color-coded and plotted on a severity scale which will help you quickly spot trends and notable shifts in self-reported behavior.